 Does it matter where the investments are held?
 Is that a key factor?

 In real estate decisions, location matters.
-In insurance, if you hire an Allstate Insurance agent, they are going to purchase Allstate Insurance for you.
+In insurance, if you talk to an Allstate Insurance agent, they are going to recommend Allstate Insurance for you.
 We are different.
 We make investment decisions based on what is in your best interest and consistent with our investment philosophy, not based on the custodian (where your assets are held).
-In working with an investment advisor, as long as the custodian of your assets is a well known and reputable firm, the actual “location” (custodian) should be a secondary factor.
+As long as the custodian of your assets is a well known and reputable firm, the actual “location” (custodian) should be a secondary factor.

 As independent investment professionals, we have selected Fidelity Investments or Charles Schwab as the custodian of the assets that we manage.
 This is the place where your assets are securely held.